Updated: Aug 27

 Most law schools offer a range of resources to help students succeed on the LPC.
 These may include access to libraries, online research databases, and career services.
 Make sure you take advantage of these resources to help you stay on top of your coursework and prepare for your future career.

 When using your law school's resources, be proactive and take initiative.
 Don't wait for someone else to tell you what you need to do.
 Instead, take charge of your own learning and seek out the resources that will help you succeed.
 It's also a good idea to familiarize yourself with the resources available to you early on in the course, so that you can use them effectively when you need them.

-If you are really struggling with a particular topic or assignment, you may want to consider hiring a private tutor.
-A tutor can provide one-on-one support and help you work through challenging concepts at your own pace.
+If you are really struggling with a particular topic or assignment, you may want to consider hiring a private LPC tutor.
+Private LPC tutors can provide one-on-one support and help you work through challenging concepts at your own pace.